Ritusaikia/Classification-problem-of-Adult-census-data/README.md

 # Problem Statement:
 To classify the recorded individuals in the Census whether their income is greater than $50,000 or less than equal to $50,000 based on the other recorded attributes.

+# Algorithms used
+Tried to implement different algorithms and check how they performed on the dataset.
+Impemented the following algorithms:
+  •	Logistic regression
+  •	Random Forest
+  •	Decision Trees
+  •	Naïve Bayes
+  •	Support Vector Machine
+  •	Kernel SVM
+  •	XGBoost

 # Data Description
   •	Dataset was taken from Kaggle.
   •	The data was extracted from 1994 Census bureau database.